ChristoffBo/homeassistant/jarvis_prime/README.md

 • Ingress via Home Assistant → Add-on → Jarvis Prime → OPEN WEB UI.
 • Or direct browser: http://10.0.0.100:PORT (Ingress base path is auto-handled).
 • Inbox view shows beautified cards with filters, retention, purge, and live updates.
+• Chat lane tab allows pure conversation with your LLM.
+If LLM is disabled, chat remains off automatically.

 Self-Hosting Statement
 Jarvis Prime is fully self-contained.
 Gotify or ntfy are optional — use them only if you want mobile push with history.
-The add-on runs standalone with its own intakes, Beautify Engine, personas, and dark-mode UI.
+The add-on runs standalone with its own intakes, Beautify Engine, personas, Chat lane, and dark-mode UI.